allora-network/alloraRAGmodel/README.md

     print(f"Other error occurred: {err}")

 ```
 For this particular example, you should expect an output similar to:

 *Response:
 Message:  Allora's reward distribution is differentiated and based on a carefully designed incentive mechanism that aligns with the interests of the network and allows for continual learning and improvement.
-Sources: ['/markdown_files4/pages/devs/reference/module-accounts.mdx', '/markdown_files4/pages/home/overview.mdx'*
+Sources: ['/markdown_files4/pages/devs/reference/module-accounts.mdx', '/markdown_files4/pages/home/overview.mdx']*

-### Future Updates
+## Future Updates

-When adding new data to the model, it should be added to this readme to keep for future reference.
+When new data is added, update this document to keep track of changes and ensure the knowledge context remains current.